-- Require a cleaning fee up front so that you can hire someone to clean or pay for your own time to clean up after your guests.
-Cleaning fees can potentially range from $15 – $50 for a private room up to hundreds of dollars if you list your entire house.
+- Require a cleaning fee up front so you can hire someone or pay for your own time to clean up after your guests.
+Cleaning fees can range from $15 – $50 for a private room up to hundreds of dollars for an entire house.

 - Note whether or not you allow pets in your listing, and if so, what types and sizes.
-For instance, you might allow dogs under 30 pounds but not over 30 pounds.
-If you are listing a private room and have pets of your own, you should make sure to notate that in your listing as well.
+If you are listing a private room and have pets of your own, you should make sure to note that in your listing.

 - Mention whether or not your place is kid-friendly.
 Even if you are listing a single room, somebody may want or need to bring a child along.

-- Make sure to list all amenities, such as wireless internet, cable TV, washer & dryer, pool, etc. Also, mention what popular destinations are in your area and how far you are away from them.
-You may want to mention your distance from the largest local airport as well.
+- Make sure to list all amenities, such as wireless internet, cable TV, washer & dryer, pool, etc. Also, mention what popular destinations and airports are in your area and how far you are away from them.

 - Offer a discount if people stay weekly or monthly (this is good because there is less clean up required and less vacancy).